 In any case, the problems that social media poses for its users run much deeper than content moderation.
 Bigger concerns stem from how platforms disseminate content.The need for such transparency has become more evident since Zuckerberg's announcement.
 Rather than use third-party fact-checkers to determine the accuracy of content on its platforms, the CEO said, Meta will adopt a system similar to X's Community Notes function, which crowdsources the work of debunking false claims.
-Meanwhile, the company will loosen its content filters to prioritize screening 'illegal and high-severity violations,' such as terrorism, child sexual exploitation and fraud.

 As Elon Musk and Mark Zuckerberg continue to reshape the social media space, a group of international tech entrepreneurs and advocates has launched a campaign to protect social media from the control and influence of billionaires.

-Musk, who are at least open about their authoritarian beliefs, tell their followers that it's okay to ignore facts and believe whatever feels emotionally satisfying.
-When someone like Zuckerberg — who has long presented as moderate or even
+It's bad enough when leaders like 'Old Donald' and Musk, who are at least open about their authoritarian beliefs, tell their followers that it's okay to ignore facts and believe whatever feels emotionally satisfying.
+When someone like Zuckerberg — who has long presented as moderate or even liberal — says it,

 it furthers this normalization of dishonesty.